Our Vision and Intent

 Our vision is for our school to be “A place to flourish”.
 This is based on John 10:10 when Jesus said "I have come that they may have life, and have it to the full".
 This is what we want for everyone in our school community: to reach their potential, as God intended, with learning being understood as a shared responsibility.
 We see flourishing in its broadest sense, and not just academically, as we understand that flourishing will mean different things, to different people, at different times.
 We want our whole school community to flourish, underpinned by our Christian ethos and fundamental British values.

-We are currently on a curriculum development journey, which is an integral part of our school improvement plan over the next two years.
+We are currently on a curriculum development journey, which has been an integral part of our school improvement plan over the last few years.
 Through our curriculum, we want to unlock children’s potential and enable them to discover their interests and talents, across the curriculum, be it art, music or sport.
 We also want to give our children concrete opportunities and experiences, taking advantage of our wonderful local area, as well as our status as a Church school.
-Our vision is for children to create “beautiful work” that they share with others, and build on previous learning, making links through “golden threads”.
+Our vision is for children to create “beautiful work” that they share with others, and build on previous learning by making links.

-For more information about our Early Years curriculum, please see your child's teacher(s), look on your child's class page or see our Twitter feed.
+For more information about our Early Years curriculum, please see your child's teacher, look on your child's class page or Tapestry.

 - Communication and language - the development of children’s spoken language underpins all seven areas of learning and development.
 Children’s back-and-forth interactions from an early age form the foundations for language and cognitive development.
 The number and quality of the conversations they have with adults and peers throughout the day in a language-rich environment is crucial.

 - Personal, social and emotional development - children’s personal, social and emotional development is crucial for children to lead healthy and happy lives, and is fundamental to their cognitive development.
 Underpinning their personal development are the important attachments that shape their social world.